Tarrgon/Tarrgon/README.md

-I exist in some capacity.
+I exist in some capacity, mostly against my will.